-In this article, we’ll discuss what these different methodologies are.
-We’ll define key terms like Agile product management, Scrum project management, and the Waterfall methodology, and see how they compare with each other.
+In this article, we’ll discuss these different methodologies.
+We’ll define key terms like Agile product management, Scrum project management, and the Waterfall methodology and see how these methodologies compare with each other.

 What Is Agile Methodology in Product Management?

-Agile product management is a modern approach to the product development process where constant feedback is incorporated to create products tailored to user needs.
-Under an Agile environment, teams are encouraged to work together to achieve goals set by the product manager.
+Agile product management is a modern approach to the product development process where a team incorporates constant feedback to create products tailored to user needs.
+In an Agile environment, teams are encouraged to work together to achieve goals set by the product manager.

-It is a user-focused approach to project management that ensures high-value output as customer feedback is used for continuous improvement of the product.
+It is a user-focused approach to project management that ensures high-value output because the team uses customer feedback for continuous improvement of the product.
 Creating products the Agile way leads to project managers making better-informed decisions and ensuring the product is made with the user in mind.

 Agile methodology keeps the risk of failure low while promising higher customer satisfaction.